cnoordover/CTA-Data-Engineering-Project/API - CTA/README.md

 Additional information provided by Locations API: next station, final destination, run number, route color

-## Information about API
-Directly published by CTA: https://www.transitchicago.com/developers/ttdocs/#locations

-CTA gets data from its rail infrastructure (not direct GPS data from railcars)

-Maximum transaction limit from this API is 100,000 transactions per day

-Currently in Beta

-## Access Key Information
-Must apply for an access key from CTA directly (link: https://www.transitchicago.com/developers/traintrackerapply/)

-Took me less than 5 minutes to get approved (will send the key to the email you provide in the form)

 ## Parameters
 Use URL query string method.